yagoliveira92/seafarer/README.md

 A Flutter package for easy navigation management.

 #### Warning: Package is still under development, there might be breaking changes in future.

+#### Warning 2: This package is a Null Safety migration to another package [Sailor](https://pub.dev/packages/sailor).
+All of content is a fork for this.

 ## Index